NordicPlayground/nRF52-Bluetooth-Course/Readme.md

 ### Step 2 - Implementing the Custom Service

-First things first, we need to include the ble_custom_service.h header file we just created as well as some common SDK header files in ble_custom_service.c.
+First things first, we need to include the ble_cus.h header file we just created as well as some common SDK header files in ble_cus.c.

 ```c
 #include "sdk_common.h"